TritonDataCenter/node-sshpk-agent/README.md

 - `callback` -- function `(error, signature)` with arguments:
   - `error` -- null if no error, otherwise instance of `Error`
   - `signature` -- an Object, instance of `sshpk.Signature`

+### `AgentClient#addKey(privkey[, options], callback);`

+Adds a new private key to the agent.

+Parameters

+- `privkey` -- an Object, instance of `sshpk.PrivateKey`, key to add
+- `options` -- optional Object, containing properties:
+  - `expires` -- optional Number, seconds until this key expires.
+If not given, key will last indefinitely.
+Expiry is handled by the agent itself.
+  - `timeout` -- optional Number, overrides the constructor timeout
+- `callback` -- function `(error)` with arguments:
+  - `error` -- null if no error, otherwise instance of `Error`

+### `AgentClient#removeKey(key[, options], callback);`

+Removes a private key from the agent.

+Parameters

+- `key` -- an Object, instance of `sshpk.Key`, key to remove
+- `options` -- optional Object, containing properties:
+  - `timeout` -- an optional Number, overrides the constructor timeout just for this request
+- `callback` -- function `(error)` with arguments:
+  - `error` -- null if no error, otherwise instance of `Error`

+### `AgentClient#removeAllKeys([options, ]callback);`

+Removes all private keys from the agent.

+Parameters

+- `options` -- optional Object, containing properties:
+  - `timeout` -- an optional Number, overrides the constructor timeout just for this request
+- `callback` -- function `(error)` with arguments:
+  - `error` -- null if no error, otherwise instance of `Error`

+### `AgentClient#lock(password[, options], callback);`

+Locks the agent with a password, causing it to respond with failure to all requests (except a request to list keys, which always returns an empty list), until unlocked with the same password.

+Parameters

+- `password` -- a String, password to be required to unlock the agent
+- `options` -- optional Object, containing properties:
+  - `timeout` -- an optional Number, overrides the constructor timeout just for this request
+- `callback` -- function `(error)` with arguments:
+  - `error` -- null if no error, otherwise instance of `Error`

+### `AgentClient#unlock(password[, options], callback);`

+Unlocks an agent that has been previously locked.
+The given `password` must match the password used to lock the agent.

+Parameters

+- `password` -- a String, password to unlock the agent
+- `options` -- optional Object, containing properties:
+  - `timeout` -- an optional Number, overrides the constructor timeout just for this request
+- `callback` -- function `(error)` with arguments:
+  - `error` -- null if no error, otherwise instance of `Error`